 The grocery store makes a total profit of $ 125.0

-"this is some text"), numbers, variables, mathematical expressions, etc. We'll learn more about variables & functions in the next tutorial.
+"this is some text"), numbers, variables, mathematical expressions etc. We'll learn more about variables & functions in the next section.

 # Store input data in variables cost_of_ice_bag = 1.25 profit_margin = .2 number_of_bags = 500 # Perform the required calculations profit_per_bag = cost_of_ice_bag * profit_margin total_profit = number_of_bags * profit_per_bag # Display the result print("The grocery store makes a total profit of $", total_profit)